needle-tools/needle-engine-support/documentation/debugging.md

 - ``gizmos`` enables gizmo rendering (e.g. when using BoxCollider or AxesHelper components)
 - and a lot more: please use ``help`` to see them all

+## Debug Methods

+Needle Engine also has some very powerful and useful debugging methods that are part of the static `Gizmos` class.
+See the [scripting documentation](./scripting.md#gizmos) for more information.

 ## Local Testing of release builds
 - First, install http-server: `npm install -g http-server`
 - make a build (development or production)